adaptlearning/adapt-contrib-textInput/README.md

 ####_answers
 **_Optional_ **

 This allows for answers which are not dependant on order to be specified, allowing the learner to give the correct answers in any order, and still be marked correct.
 This attribute expects a 2-dimensional array with the same length as the `_items` array.
-Each entry can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct as "model answer".
+Each entry can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct ("model") answer.

 ```
 "_answers": [